 Each producer organisation shall submit a production and marketing plan for, at least, its main marketed species to its competent national authorities for approval.
 Such production and marketing plans shall have the aim of achieving the objectives laid down in Articles 3 and 7.

-6. Producer organisations shall receive financial support for the preparation and implementation of production and marketing plans in accordance with a future Union legal act establishing the conditions for the financial support for maritime and fisheries policy for the period 2014–2020.
+6. Producer organisations may receive financial support for the preparation and implementation of production and marketing plans in accordance with a future Union legal act establishing the conditions for the financial support for maritime and fisheries policy for the period 2014–2020.

 Promotion of EU aquaculture products